 You May Not Want to Know…

 Ever been in a really nasty public restroom?
 All of that muck on the floor ends up on the bottoms of shoes as they pass through.
 The same thing goes for pet waste.
-While waking through the grass (or in some places, just walking down the sidewalk), it’s common to step in animal droppings occasionally.
+While walking through the grass (or, in some places, just walking down the sidewalk), it’s common to step in animal droppings.
 When the shoes go home with their owner, all of the fecal matter comes into the house with them.

 While the idea of spreading fecal particles throughout the home is pretty bad, it gets worse.
 Here are a few other microbes that can hitch a ride on shoes and make themselves comfortable in the home.